gottacatchenall/ms_false_negatives/README.md

 order to prioritize sampling to provide the most new information possible.

-# Positive associations increase the false-negative rate
+# Positive associations in co-occurrence increase the false-negative rate

 The model above doesn't consider the possibility that there are positive or negative associations which shift the probability of species cooccurrence